HelluPeptic/fleet-tools/README.md

 # Fleet Tools - Essential Commands for Fabric

-Fleet Tools is a Fabric mod that brings the most popular and essential commands from EssentialsX to Minecraft Fabric servers.
-This mod provides server administrators with fundamental teleportation, utility, and administrative commands with full permission support.
+Fleet Tools is a comprehensive Fabric mod that brings essential server administration commands to Minecraft Fabric servers.
+This mod provides server administrators with teleportation, moderation, utility, and administrative commands with full permission support and tab completion.

 ## Features